dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_transfer

 Transfers one or more tokens from the `from` account to the `to` account.
+The transfer can be initiated either by the holder of the tokens or a party that has been authorized by the holder to execute transfers using `icrc7_approve`.
+The `spender_subaccount` is used to identify the spender as the spender is an account comprised of the principal calling this method and the specified `spender_subaccount`.

 A transfer clears all approvals for the successfully transferred tokens.
 This only clears token_id-based approvals and never touches collection-level approvals.